 8. Greenwich has a lot of Restaurants

 If you are a foodie, you will be happy living in Greenwich.
 Greenwich is home to many restaurants offering a wide range of cuisine types.
 Whether you are craving Thai food, Italian, Tapas, or crepes, there is something for you!
-There are restaurants in downtown Greenwich, on Sound Beach Avenue in Old Greenwich, and along Putnam Avenue (Route 1).
-There are quick-service restaurants such as Cava to Asian chains like Tengda to fine dining establishments such as Thomas Henkelmann.
-In addition to local restaurants, Greenwich is a few minutes from the restaurants in Port Chester, NY, and Stamford, CT.
+T

 Are you looking for restaurant recommendations in Greenwich?
 We asked local Greenwich residents for their favorite restaurants.
 Here are the 15 Most Recommended Restaurants in Greenwich, CT

-Greenwich is home to many retail stores and food shops that you’d normally find in Manhattan.
-Greenwich Avenue is lined with shops that you typically find in Manhattan.
 There is a Hermes store on Greenwich Avenue, 4 different Saks 5th Avenue stores (main store, shoes, contemporary and jewelry) and boutique stores ranging from Theory to Lilly Pulitzer to Lululemon.
-It’s convenient living in Greenwich because you don’t have to go to NYC to shop.
-Plus Greenwich shoppers enjoy the lower Connecticut sales tax!

 Every year, the Greenwich Chamber of Commerce organizes a sidewalk sale in July where there are unbelievable deals.
 It is such a popular event that Westchester and other Fairfield County residents shop the Greenwich Sidewalk Sale.

-Greenwich is also home to several Manhattan food store chains.
-You will find Citarella and Balducci’s on Putnam Avenue.
 You really don’t need to go to Manhattan to shop, everything is right in Greenwich!

 10. Lots of Events in Greenwich

-You can definitely fill up your days and weekends attending events in Greenwich.
-Greenwich is host to so many events- fundraisers and town events.
 Probably the most popular event in Greenwich is the Greenwich Town Party.
 Every summer, residents attend the Greenwich Town Party.
 It is so popular that tickets sell out within minutes.
-The town party is a full-day event with bands, children’s activities, and food trucks.
-Past headliners have included Earth Wind and Fire, Hall and Oates, Steely Dan and Eric Clapton.

 In the winter, you can bring the family to see real-life reindeers at the annual Greenwich Reindeer Festival.
 It is usually held in Sam Bridge Nursery & Greenhouses where you can get your photos taken with Santa, visit the reindeers and shop at the Christmas village.

-If you are a foodie, in the summer, you can attend the Greenwich Wine and Food Festival.
-It’s a great way to spend your day sampling food and drinks from local restaurants, meeting and watching celebrity chefs, and listening to live music.
-There are also many fundraisers in town, ranging from luncheons to black tie galas to children’s fashion shows all benefiting local non-profit organizations.
+If you are a foodie, you can attend the Greenwich Wine and Food Festival.
+It’s always a fun event- sampling food and drinks from local restaurants, meeting and watching celebrity chefs, and listening to live music.

 Final Thoughts on Why You Should Move to Greenwich, CT